andyrozman/AAPS_Tandem_Testing/README.md

 ## Release Notes for tags:

-No tags so far.

-## Special note for Phase_1

-Pairing in Phase 1 is done without UI, so for this to work you need to get your PIN (if you remove reservoir, its lower number, 6 characters).
-Then you have to go to classes and find TandemPumpConfig and put your PIN there (this will be removed in Phase_2, when we have UI for pairing).
+tandem_0.4.26 - release for Phase 1 (completed)

 ## History
 0.1.x - 0.3.x - Framework for new driver - refactor what was being prepared for t:slim and split into 2 implementations
-0.4.x - This is current version on the branch
+0.4.x - This is current version on the branch (Phase 1 implementation)